How to Handle Allergens in Gummy Supplement Production

 3. Facility Design and Operational Controls

-• Dedicated utensils and equipment where feasible.
+• Dedicated utensils and equipment when possible.

 • Controlled airflow to prevent powder dispersion.